17 May 2020

 Paleo-Economics Shaped Us Morally by Jag Bhalla

-The Coronavirus is a sneeze that triggers an avalanche of long-existing structural problems—most centrally our rampant economic inequality.
+COVID-19 is a sneeze that triggers an avalanche of long-existing structural problems—most centrally our rampant economic inequality.
 We must take this crisis as a wake-up call to finally take structural action to end our long-time crisis of inequality.

 The Science of Flow Says Extreme Inequality Causes Economic Collapse by Sally Goerner